anmatika/whee/readme.md

 ## 5. TECHNICAL DETAILS

 * The cart is based on Simplecartjs.
-* The initial look and feel is based on the free bootsrap temlate shop-homepage
+* The initial look and feel is based on the free bootsrap template shop-homepage
 * jQuery.tmpl is used for templating the offer items